The Blackwood Research Group consists of Dr. Blackwood and several of her former and current PhD students.

-I am a socio-cultural anthropologist interested broadly in questions of gender, sexuality, identity and power in the context of a globalized world.
-In my early work I looked at female-bodied Native American two-spirits and also published an anthology on anthropology and homosexual behavior.
-My first book explored gender and kinship among rice farmers of the matrilineal and Islamic Minangkabau of West Sumatra, Indonesia, based on research conducted in 1989-90 and 1996.
+Professor Evelyn Blackwood: I am a socio-cultural anthropologist interested broadly in questions of gender, sexuality, identity and power in the context of a globalized world.
+My early work explored the lives of female-bodied Native American two-spirits and included an anthology on anthropology and homosexual behavior.
+For my first book I explored gender and kinship among rice farmers of the matrilineal and Islamic Minangkabau of West Sumatra, Indonesia.
+This research was conducted in 1989-90 and 1996.

 I returned to West Sumatra in 2001 and 2004 to conduct research on same-sex sexualities and female-bodied trans-identities, focusing on tomboi and femme identities, female masculinities, and lesbian activist movements in Indonesia.
 That work is published in Falling into the Lesbi World: Desire and Difference in Indonesia (University of Hawaii Press 2010).
 Now also available in Asia, Australia and New Zealand through Hong Kong University Press (2011).

-Ryan Plis: (RyanBRG) is a PhD student in Anthropology at Purdue University.
-Currently, his research focuses on transmen and other female-bodied masculinely-gendered people in the United States.
-Of particular interest to Ryan are gender non-conformers in the Southern U.S. as well as their kinship networks.
+Ryan Plis: (RyanBRG) received his PhD in Anthropology at Purdue University and is currently working at the University of Michigan, Ann Arbor.
+His research focuses on transmen and other female-bodied masculinely-gendered people in the United States.
+His dissertation explores gender non-conformers in the Southern U.S. and their kinship networks.

-Ad Maulod (AdBRG) is a PhD student in Anthropology at Purdue University.
-Her research draws inspiration from cultural theories of embodiment, agency and everyday life, transnational feminism, post colonial and performance studies as well as archival practice.
-She is presently conducting ethnographic research on the political economy of female same-sex sexualities, paying close attention to female masculinity or androgyny.
-Dealing with the production and experience of contemporary masculinities along lines of class, gender, race and religion in Southeast Asia, this research will also explore notions of the ‘modern’ subjectivities and desires and transnational discourse on Queer, with particular focus on Singapore.
+Ad Maulod (AdBRG) received his PhD student in Anthropology at Purdue University.
+His research draws inspiration from cultural theories of embodiment, agency and everyday life, transnational feminism, post colonial and performance studies as well as archival practice.
+Dealing with the production and experience of contemporary masculinities along lines of class, gender, race and religion in Southeast Asia, his research explores notions of ‘modern’ subjectivities and desires and transnational discourse on Queer, with particular focus on Singapore.